Kaushal28/K8s-handsons/README.md

     ```
 - `--authorization-mode` flag sets the authorization mechanism for k8s cluster.
 - In each namespace, a service account is created by default with the name `default` and it will be mounted as a volume in all the pods in that namespace.

+## task 8

+- Created required components to deploy library application on K8s.
+After deployment, tested it via making REST API calls to available endpoints in the application.